david-cattermole/mayaMatchMoveSolver/BUILD.md

 **Important:** OpenColorIO dependencies and other third-party libraries are preserved, so you don't need to rebuild them from scratch.

+### OpenColorIO Clean Scripts

+The OpenColorIO clean scripts remove OpenColorIO-specific build directories:

+- `build_opencolorio/` - OpenColorIO build artifacts and dependencies

+**Important:** mmSolver build artifacts are preserved when cleaning OpenColorIO.

 ## When to Clean

 Cleaning build files is useful when:

-- Switching between Maya versions.
-- Freeing up disk space.
-- Troubleshooting build issues.
-- Preparing for a completely clean build.
+- **mmSolver cleaning:** Switching between Maya versions, freeing up disk space, troubleshooting mmSolver build issues, preparing for a clean mmSolver build.
-- Building on different configurations.
+- **OpenColorIO cleaning:** Troubleshooting OpenColorIO dependency issues, freeing up significant disk space (OpenColorIO builds are large), updating OpenColorIO versions.
+- **Complete clean build:** Use both mmSolver and OpenColorIO clean scripts when preparing for a completely fresh build from scratch.